LCRH1883/Snapstudio/BUILD_PLAN.md

     - Manual check: In a debug placeholder main screen, show:
       - Current photo index and total count.
       - Buttons for “Keep” and “Delete” that just advance to next photo for now.
+    - Notes: Added SnapSwipeViewModel + factory, loads on init, exposes simple state and actions; main screen now shows index/count with keep/delete advancing to next.

 ------------------------------------------------------------
 PHASE 3 – Settings (Sort Order) with DataStore
 ------------------------------------------------------------

-[ ] 3.1 – Set up DataStore Preferences
+[x] 3.1 – Set up DataStore Preferences
     - Add DataStore initialization in a suitable place (e.g. a singleton or repository).
     - Define a preference key for photo sort order (string or int).
     - Provide functions to:
       - Read current sort order as a Flow<SortOrder>.
       - Persist updated sort order.
     - Manual check: Create a temporary UI or log to confirm the sort order can be read and updated.
+    - Notes: Added SortOrderPreferences with DataStore delegate, Flow of SortOrder, and setter; main debug UI shows and toggles stored sort order.

 [ ] 3.2 – Implement Settings screen UI
     - Create SettingsScreen composable with: